saintnever/AutoID_ML/README.md

 The deep learning codes for AutoID project

 ## branch description
-A drawer is placed on a desk.
-The goal is to detect 1. the position of the drawer 2. the status of the drawer

-States : 2 positions with 3 drawer status (close/small open/large open) = 6 states
+draw the heatmap using the 6_trial_sequence data

+###smoothing.py
-Features: Only using data from ceiling Antenna (ANT2).
-Only using the data from the tags on the drawer (8 tags).
-RSSI and PHASE averaged with win=2s and step =0.5s. (full_set_win2_step05.pkl, drawer_utils.py)
+Using data from Ant 1.
+Use data from tags on the table.
+RSSI is averaged with win=2s and step =0.5s.
+No interpolation, fill nan with -100(RSSI)/0(Phase).

-CNN structure: 2x2Dconv + 1xFC  (drawer_learning.py)

-Results: 99.3% training accuracy with training set size=84128.
-100% test accuracy with test set size=2630.
+The processed data of each tag is stored in a pickle file.

+###raise.py
+Using the smooth function to get data.

+###plotheat.py
+Draw heat map.
+@Parameter: starttime endtime
+@Output: a heatmap

+###drawheatmap_sample
+a sample using function drawheatmap to draw a heatmap